 We follow strict hygiene protocols at Moxa and use only single-use needles.
 The needles we use in your acupuncture treatment are opened from sterile packaging and disposed of in sharps containers at the end of your treatment.

 Acupuncture is not painful as such.
-Sometimes you will certainly feel strong sensations but, mostly, the overwhelming sense is of peace and deep relaxation.
+Sometimes you will certainly feel strong sensations but, mostly, the overwhelming sense is of peace and relaxation.
 Many people even fall asleep!

 Click here to read more about what to expect when you visit us at our West End centre, in Brisbane.